 A Unique Professional Development Opportunity for Teachers

-Institute Dates: June 11 - June 29, 2018
+Institute Dates: June 5 - June 23, 2023

 We pay participants a small stipend to offset parking costs, travel fees, and institute materials that you purchase.
 The stipend may fluctuate from year to year, depending on our program's funding. $300 stipends are available for all participants.
 Those who elect to enroll for 3 credit hours will receive a $600 stipend, and those who enroll for 6 credit hours will receive a $900 stipend.

 We hope to receive applications from teachers who specialize in varying content areas, who teach a variety of grade levels (K through college), and who define themselves as life-long learners.
-We are also eager to receive applications from people of color who meet the criteria above.